bitburnerz/onetimepad/README.md

 ##Philosophy

 ###General Usage
-A series of random numbers is used as a shared secret key between two parties; one for encryption and one for decryption.
+A series of random numbers is shared between two parties and exchanged in person or over a secure channel.
+It is the secret key common to both parties.
+One copy is used for encryption while the other for decryption.

-These random numbers can either be letters or actual numbers.
-In the end the principle is the same, only that conversions/tables would be needed required to convert from one to the other.
+When communicating over an unsecure channel, in order to send a message, the first person would perform encryption by *adding* the value of the plain text message to the value of the shared key.
+This produces the cipher text.
+On the receiving end, to perform decryption, the cipher text received is *substracted* by the the value of the shared key.
+This reproduces the original plain text message.

-Typically to encrypt one would add the numerical value of the plain text to the numeric value of the key and send off the resulting encrypted value.
-(PLAIN + KEY = ENCRYPTED) On the other end, to decrypt the message, the numerical value of the encrypted text is *substracted* with the value of the Key.
-(ENCRYPTED - KEY = DECRYPTED)
+###Complementary Pads

-###One Time Pad Improved
+Because substraction is tedious and for sake of simplicity, what would be greatly helpful is if *both* parties could simply use addition.

-For sake of simplicity, consistency, and ease of calculation, two
+Typically, the two copies of the shared secret key are identical.
+One is used for encryption by addition, and the other for decryption by substraction.

-1-
+In order to enable us to perform addition on *both* ends and come up with the same result, then another factor this to change, and this will be the composition of the secret key.
+Instead of being identical on both ends, they will now be different for the person performing encryption and performing decryption, but still complementary.